 Workforce: Ireland as an English speaking country is highly accessible to English speaking clients, lawyers and other professionals who are accustomed to working in English.
 In addition, Ireland is renowned for its highly educated and sophisticated financial and professional services sector.

-How will Brexit impact on Corporate Bonds?
+How will Brexit impact on Capital Markets & Corporate Bonds Issuance?

 The UK’s exit from the EU is still unresolved and uncertain; however Brexit may render the choice of English law as governing law and English courts as a venue for resolving commercial disputes for debt capital markets, securitisation and structured finance transactions less attractive.
 Brexit will result in Ireland being the principal English speaking and common law jurisdiction in the Europe Union.
 As well as the direct impact on the use of Irish law and the Irish courts as outlined above, Brexit will also impact on other matters relevant to the capital markets including (i) the ability of UK-authorised firms to carry on regulated activities in other EU jurisdictions without needing local authorisation; (ii) the ability to offer and list securities on the basis of a single prospectus across multiple jurisdictions; and (iii) separate capital markets law regimes, including for market abuse, transparency, prospectus law, securitisations and so on, being applied in the UK.